meteor/galaxy-seo-package/README.md

 to turn on the built-in Prerender.io integration.

-Internally, this package `implies` [dfischer:prerenderio](https://github.com/dfischer/meteor-prerenderio/), the SEO package recommended by the [Meteor Guide] (http://guide.meteor.com/deployment.html#seo).
+Internally, this package `implies` [dfischer:prerenderio](https://github.com/dfischer/meteor-prerenderio/), the SEO package recommended by the [Meteor Guide](http://guide.meteor.com/deployment.html#seo).